AE-Hopscotch/ae-hopscotch.github.io/views/hopscotch-tools/api-docs/index.slate.md

 ## Getting Webplayer Files

-Using this API, you can also get the any Hopscotch webplayer file.
+Using this API endpoint, you can also get the any Hopscotch webplayer file.

 >Get the latest 1.5.x webplayer